pminina01/readthedocs/WhenContains-filter.md

 Matches when the calculated layout contains the specified substring.
-This filter is deprecated in favour of \<when /> which is based on contitions.
+This filter is deprecated in favour of \<when /> which is based on conditions.

 Supported in .NET, Silverlight, Compact Framework and Mono.